suneelbvs/ac-bo-hackathon.github.io/index.md

 {% if event_status != "over" %}

-Prizes sponsored by [Matterhorn Studio](https://matterhorn.studio/) will be announced the day after the hackathon for the highest-ranked[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} projects (see project showcase and judging session on Day 2 of [agenda](_/../agenda.md)).
+Prizes sponsored by [Matterhorn Studio](https://matterhorn.studio/) will be announced the day after the hackathon for the highest-ranked[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} projects based on the project showcase and judging session on Day 2 of [agenda](_/../agenda.md).
 Tentative prize tiers are below, and submissions from any project topic are eligible.
 Each prize will be awarded in the form of a gift card.

 | Rank | Prize |
 | --- | --- |